 At the moment, relatively little.
 We approach sports clubs that come to our attention with offers of support.
 Plus we help annually with Parramatta Pride which is held in the western suburbs of Sydney.

-What role does the organization play in tackling homophobia in sport?
+What role does the organisation play in tackling homophobia in sport?

 This is not really an issue in Australia.
 Yes, there is always some, limited to the inevitable ‘rednecks’.